 The installation, replacement or alteration of hardware on new and existing exit doors must comply with the BCFC and the BCBC.
 Refer to Building Code Appeal Board (BCAB) decision #1498.
 The following is a summary of the requirements.

-Access to the BCAB decisions is available via the Building Codes Appeal Board Decisions webpage.
+For access to the BCAB decisions, see Building Codes Appeal Board Decisions.

 There are three underlying requirements captured by the BCBC, all of which must be satisfied for the acceptance of locking devices.